jonathanschilling/PCI_to_pinhead/README.md

 # PCI_to_pinhead

+This is my first KiCad project.
-adapter for PCI slot to pin headers
+It is an adapter for PCI slot to pin headers.